COMPOSITE WINDOWS ARE A POPULAR CHOICE FOR SELF-BUILDERS

 10. CHOOSING THE RIGHT WINDOW SUPPLIER

-Westcoast Windows’ dedicated team of designers, distributor partners and installation engineers will be with you every step of the way, ensuring your window specification meets your design, budget and delivery requirements.
-Just get in touch with our friendly team to discuss your project: firstname.lastname@example.org or call 01359 241944.
+Westcoast’s dedicated team of designers, distributor partners and installation engineers will be with you every step of the way, ensuring your window specification meets your design, budget and delivery requirements.
+Just get in touch with our friendly UK-based team to discuss your project: email@example.com or call 01359 241944.